kscott94/BSfilter/README.md

-### BSfilter was desinged based on my need to filter out non-bisulfite-converted transcripts from fastq files.
+### BSfilter was designed to filter out non-bisulfite-converted transcripts from fastq files.
 Hyperthermophilic organisms require very harsh bisulfite conversion conditions.
-These conditions will lead to complete conversion of spike in transcripts, making it impossible to deduce a non-conversion rates.
+These conditions will lead to complete conversion of spike in transcripts, making it impossible to deduce non-conversion rates.
 One solution is to remove reads from fastq files that have a higher than expected frequency of Cytosines (methylation calls).
-Although Bisulfite-seq mapping tools allow you to tag reads with a specified cytosine frequency and eliminate them from downstream analysis, BSfilter allows you to optimize methylation threshholds via visual inspection in a genome browser.
+Although Bisulfite-seq mapping tools allow you to tag reads with a specified cytosine frequency and eliminate them from downstream analysis, BSfilter allows you to optimize methylation threshholds via visual inspection in a genome browser, such as IGV.

 ![](images/filter_picture.png)